openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 _NOTE English and French are presently the only supported language for on board testing with Audio and Visual alerting_

-`Inject` the alert.
-A Test Alert message will be added to the Active Alert message queue, and a 20 sec. countdown begins to broadcast.
-Any other incoming message will reset the countdown timer.
+Click `Inject` to add the message to the Active Alerts queue;  a 20 second countdown begins.
+If another incoming message is received, the countdown timer is rest at 20 seconds.
 Once the countdown reaches 0 secs, queued messages will play through the active audio output.

-<a name="advanced"></a>
+<a name="operation"></a>

-#  OpenBroadcaster Alert Player (Advanced Setup)

-Tabs on the Dashboard  provide access to the configuration settings.
+#  Operation

+_(Operation)_

 Be sure to __Save__ any changes on each Tab before restarting.
-Some configuration changes require a reboot (e.g. when changing audio modes that make use of external adapters).
+If audio modes are changed, a reboot will be required.

 <a name="status"></a>